%

 Vacancy & Tenant Demand

 The vacancy rate in Wheeling is 7.5%.
 This is above the national average and warrants careful tenant screening and marketing.
-Budget for longer vacancy periods between tenants and consider offering competitive amenities or pricing to reduce turnover.
-Population growth of -0.4% annually means demand is flat to declining — focus on properties in the strongest neighborhoods.
+Budget for 6-8 weeks of vacancy annually between tenants and consider offering competitive amenities or pricing to reduce turnover.
+Tenant retention strategies — responding quickly to maintenance requests, keeping rents at market rather than above — become especially important.
+Population growth of -0.4% annually means demand is flat to declining — focus on properties in the strongest neighborhoods with proven occupancy.

 Gross Rent Multiplier

 Wheeling's GRM (price divided by annual rent) is 12.5x.
 A GRM between 12-16x is moderate and typical of balanced markets.
-Deals can work but you need to keep expenses controlled.
+Deals can work but you need to keep expenses controlled and buy at or below the median to achieve strong returns.
 For comparison, the national average GRM for investment-grade rentals is approximately 13-15x.
+To beat Wheeling's median GRM, target properties where you can achieve rents above $900 through renovations, better marketing, or targeting underserved tenant segments — or buy at a discount to the $135,000 median price.
+Every point lower on GRM translates to roughly 0.5-0.8% improvement in your cap rate.

 Rental Income Projection